latchbio/latch/docs/workflow_io.md

 ## FlyteFiles and FlyteDirectories

-In flyte, task logic is executed on a computer in the cloud.
-Thus we need an interface for passing in files and directories from latch data and for returning outputs in a task to latch data.
+In Flyte, task logic is executed on a computer in the cloud.
+Thus we need an interface for passing in files and directories from Latch data and for returning outputs in a task to Latch data.
 Here we explain the interfaces and how to use them.

-Additional documentation is found at [FlyteFile](https://docs.flyte.org/projects/flytekit/en/latest/generated/flytekit.types.file.FlyteFile.html) and [FlyteDirectory](https://docs.flyte.org/projects/flytekit/en/latest/generated/flytekit.types.directory.FlyteDirectory.html).
+Additional documentation is found at [FlyteFile](https://docs.Flyte.org/projects/Flytekit/en/latest/generated/Flytekit.types.file.FlyteFile.html) and [FlyteDirectory](https://docs.Flyte.org/projects/Flytekit/en/latest/generated/Flytekit.types.directory.FlyteDirectory.html).

-From Latch Console, when you input a file or directory, it is of type FlyteFile or FlyteDirectory.
-These types specify how to fetch the file / directory to operate on locally.
+From Latch Console, when you input a file or directory, it is of type FlyteFile or FlyteDirectory respectively.
+These types specify how to fetch the file/directory to operate on locally.
 Below is an example of how data is fetched.

 ```
 ...